My First Ramsbottom Summer Mile

 A mile around Nuttall Park, against the clock.

-Organised by willing volunteers, it was my first time at the Ramsbottom Summer Mile and I wasn’t sure what to expect.
-The only thing I knew was that it was going to be good!
+Organised by willing volunteers, the Ramsbottom Summer Mile is set in Nuttall Park.
+This was my first time at the event and I wasn’t sure what to expect.
+The only thing I knew was that it was going to be good fun – RRC style!
 I was buzzing with excitement all day, a sense which was only heightened when I met fellow RRC member, Neil, on my way down to the park.
 We fell into stride and ran the half-mile down to the start line together, chatting about the event and sharing our enthusiasm.

 Keen to soak up the atmosphere, I crossed the park to the finish line.
 I stayed to cheer the first four waves of runners before starting to warm up.

 With adrenaline flowing, I was ready.

 After a countdown from ten, we were off.

 I was determined to set off like a shot.
 After 200 metres I knew I was running well and at a good pace.
 Comically, a picture taken just after the start shows me looking intently at my watch.
 Worse than failing to run a sub-7 time would be the horror of running sub-7 without recording it.

 A mile is an unforgiving distance to race, there’s no room for error or correction.
 I knew I had to go hard from the start.

 After half a mile, I was up on my target but not by much.
 A quick glance at my watch told me all I needed to know, I was getting slower.
 My Garmin estimate flickered, edging closer to the dreaded 7:00 predicted finish mark.

 But I hadn’t come this far to give up.